Kwang Hwa Chung

-Kwang Hwa Chung (Korean: 정광화; Hanja: 鄭光和, born 1948) is a South Korean physicist who has served as president of the Korea Research Institute of Standards and Science and the president of the Institute for Basic Science.
+Kwang Hwa Chung (Korean: 정광화; Hanja: 鄭光和, born 1948) is a South Korean physicist who has served as president of the Korea Research Institute of Standards and Science, the Korea Basic Science Institute, and the Korean Vacuum Society.
 She has received the Moran Medal of the Order of Civil Merit, as well as other honors and awards for her scientific research and work to promote professionalism for women in STEM fields.

 Early life and education

 After graduating from Gyeonggi Girls' High School in 1966, Chung studied physics at Seoul National University, completing her undergraduate studies in 1970.
 Continuing her education, she earned a PhD in the field of particle physics from the University of Pittsburgh in Pennsylvania in 1977.
 Her dissertation was titled, Chiral calculations of the phase shifts for the π, K system.
 While in Pittsburgh, she married her classmate, Kyungsoo Jeong (정경수), a fellow physicist who would go on to work researching missiles at the Defense Science Research Institute in Seoul.